Franks: Crisis of the Third Century (235–284 AD)

+Tetrarchy

-Before 286, Eutropius the historian, writing in the 4th century, and Orosius, writing around 400, reported that emperor Maximian assigned Carausius to lead a naval force to pacify the English channel coasts of Roman Belgica, and Armorica, because these waters were infested by Frankish and Saxon pirates.
+About 285, the emperor Maximian assigned Carausius to lead a naval force to pacify the English channel coasts of Roman Belgica, and Armorica, because these waters were infested by pirates.
+According to Eutropius the historian, writing in the 4th century, and Orosius, writing around 400, these were Franks and Saxons.
 This is also one of the first uses of the term Saxon, which was subsequently used for seagoing Germanic raiders.

-The first contemporary record using the term Frank is the so-called 11th Latin Panegyric written in 291.
+The first really contemporary record using the term Frank is the so-called 11th Latin Panegyric written in 291.
 Taken in combination with the 10th panegyric 289, these records indicate that in the winter of 287/288 Maximian, based in Trier at this time, forced a Frankish king Genobaud and his people to become Roman clients.
 Probably connected to this, Maximian had recently had at least one successful campaign east of the Rhine.
 Elsewhere the 11th panegyric also specifically mentions Franks being subdued in this period.

-In 293/294, Constantius Chlorus, son-in-law of Maximian, and father of Constantine I defeated Franks in the Rhine-Meuse-Scheldt delta.
-Various groups had settled south of the Rhine within the empire, but were living outside of Roman governance while Carausius rebelled.
-Eumenius mentions Constantius as having "killed, expelled, captured [and] kidnapped" the Franks who had settled there and others who had crossed the Rhine, using the term nationes Franciae for the first time, indicating that the Franks were seen as more than one tribe or nation.
-The 6th Latin Panegyric written in 310 says that the diverse tribes of Franks who had been ruling Batavia were under the leadership of Carausius.
+In 293/294, Constantius Chlorus, son-in-law of the emperor Maximian, and father of the future emperor Constantine I defeated Franks south of the Rhine-Meuse-Scheldt delta.
+Various groups had settled there within the empire, but were living outside of Roman governance during the rebellion of Carausius.
+The "6th" Latin Panegyric written in 310 says that Constantius "killed, expelled, captured [and] kidnapped" the Franks who had settled in Batavia under the leadership of Carausius.
+It uses the term nationes Franciae (Frankish nations) for the first time, indicating that the Franks were seen as more than one tribe or nation.
 The 8th Latin Panegyric written in 297 is commonly interpreted as naming two of these peoples conquered in this campaign as the Chamavi and Frisians, which makes it likely (but not certain) that both these peoples were considered Franks in this period.
-The same panegyric also emphasizes that there were Franks among barbarian mercenaries of Carausius based in and around London.
+The same panegyric also emphasizes that there were Franks among the barbarian mercenaries of Carausius based in and around London, and the locals there had even begun to dress like them.